Heat fusion. The challenge of sealing seams in flat roofing materials is sometimes met with the flame from a heat gun.

 Global Home Improvement offers flat roof installations for residential customers.
 We have an experienced team of roofers who can help you select the right type of roof for your home, or evaluate your existing flat roof to suggest the proper services.

 Contact us today to schedule an appointment for a free estimate.
-We serve customers in Allentown, Woodbridge, Jersey City and surrounding Pennsylvania, New Jersey, Delaware areas.
+We serve customers in Cherry Hill, Ardmore, Doylestown and surrounding Pennsylvania, New Jersey, Delaware areas.

 Even the best roofing material available can fail if it’s not properly installed.
 That’s why it’s important to hire a roofing contractor with the resources to complete a quality roofing installation.
 These resources include a courteous, well-trained crew; proper equipment and tools to do the job; and experience with the roofing material you wish to install.

 The materials that cover low-pitch or flat roofs compose what’s called the “membrane” of a roof.
 The main purpose of the membrane is waterproofing the home.
 Roof design and shape is also key to keeping a building’s structure watertight.
 On flat roofs, for example, water generally expels off the sides or into a system of gutters.

 On some buildings, such as garden sheds, water may flow freely off the edge of the roof, though gutter systems have the advantage of keeping both walls and foundations dry.
 Gutters on smaller roofs often lead water directly to the ground, or better, into a soakaway.
 Gutters on larger roofs usually lead water into the rainwater drainage system.
 Occasionally, flat roof designs allow water to collect in a pool, usually for aesthetic purposes or for rainwater buffering.